NucleusEngineering/serverless/.journey/01-build.neos.md

 gcloud config set artifacts/location europe-north1
 ```

-We are building some container images in this tutorial, so let's set up a dedicated Docker iamge registry using Google Cloud Artifact Registry:
+We are building some container images in this tutorial, so let's set up a dedicated Docker image registry using Google Cloud Artifact Registry:

 ```bash
 gcloud artifacts repositories create my-repo --repository-format docker